 I've always been proud of the Ybor City Historic District, which is a National Historic Landmark District featuring numerous old establishments.

-The city is also called the “Cigar Capital of the World,” thanks to the cigar factories built during the turn of the 20th century.
+We're also known as the “Cigar Capital of the World,” thanks to the cigar factories built during the turn of the 20th century.
 There's so much to do here for every visitor, from the foodie to the history buff.

 Explore 7th Avenue

 I love spending my mornings wandering around the shops on 7th Avenue, a historic neighborhood in Ybor City.
 With a cup of coffee in hand, I enjoy strolling down 7th Avenue, also known as "La Setima" or "Broadway," while marveling at the views of the tall palm trees lining the sidewalks.

 One of my favorite things to do is to admire the works of local artists displayed on the shop windows along the street.
 There's always something new and interesting to see, and it's a great way to support the local art scene.